 To effectively combat IUU and related human rights abuses in the global fishing industry, states and businesses must adopt and enforce international laws and standards.
-As mentioned above, states around the world have been developing and improving laws to increase traceability, improve due diligence, and provide sufficient grievance mechanisms to address human rights violations, and similar efforts are needed in Japan.
-There are however challenges with current international standards on IUU fishing as well.
-Under these standards, port authorities, ship owners, and captains have a duty to identify and eradicate IUU fishing and ensure the rights of fishing vessel crews, but there are challenges in implementing labor protection standards.
+As mentioned above, states around the world have been developing and improving laws to increase traceability, improve due diligence, and provide sufficient grievance mechanisms to address human rights

 One major international source for standards for combatting and eliminating IUU fishing is the Food and Agriculture Organization's (FAO) Port State Measures Agreement (PSMA), which currently has 66 parties, including Japan, the EU, and the US.
 Under the PSMA, port authorities must be given strong powers to inspect fishing vessels, which are often linked to cases of trafficking, labor abuses and slavery, while captains are required to provide licenses, data on catches, and vessel registration.
-While it takes a step towards combating IUU fishing, it remains inadequate due to its lack of a specific traceability requirement and lack of enforcement and grievance mechanisms.
+While it takes a step towards combating IUU fishing, it remains inadequate due to its lack of a specific traceability requirement and lack of enforcement and grievance mechanisms.17